Wanted to see!

 Melodious warbler / Orpheusspötter (Hippolais polyglotta)

-Wikipedia: Melodious warbler Source: OTHER 1200px-Hippolais_polyglotta.jpg
+Wikipedia: Melodious warbler Source: WIKIPEDIA 1200px-Hippolais_polyglotta.jpg

 Classification: Genus Hippolais (Hippolais); Subfamily Acrocephalinae (Acrocephalinae); Family Old world warblers (Sylviidae)

-Looking for it in Kaltbrunnenriet - didn't find it in June 2022.
+General: Looking for it in Kaltbrunnenriet - didn't find it in June 2022.

 Etymology: polyglotta is from Ancient Greek polus, "many", and glossa, "tongue" and means "harmonious".
 [Link]

-Yellow belly, brown back, very similar to Icterine warbler.
+Appearance and identification: Yellow belly, brown back, very similar to Icterine warbler.

 Appearance and identification: Ebird: Compared to Icterine Warbler, wings are shorter and lack the pale panel.
 [Link]